Kwanzaa Principle: Umoja: The Power of Unity | Dr. Willie Jolley

-Dr. Willie Jolley’s principle to win BIG today is “Kwanzaa Principle: Umoja: The Power of Unity”
+Dr. Willie Jolley’s principle to win BIG today is “Kwanzaa Principle: Kujichagulia: The Power of Self-Determination “

 This is the time of year when many people get married so I want to get some tips for my book, “Make Love, Make Money, Make It Last!: 10 Secrets to Shape a Great Marriage” that I work with my bride, D. We’ve been married going on almost 40 years and I’ve not had an argument in almost 35 years.